 Comprehensive quality Contrast Minimum reflectance Non Uniformity Unused EC Measurement of quality grades of the whole 2D (two-dimensional) symbols.
 The lowest values for respective testing items were adopted.
-Measurement of uality grades of ne whole 2D (two-imensional) ymbols.
-The lowest values or respective esting items were Measurement of reflectance of bright and dark cells inside of a 2D symbol.
-Comparison is made between values measure at the time of calibration and values of bright cells.
-Measurement of reflectance of made between values measure at the time of calibration and values of bright cells.
-Measurement of reflectance of made between values measure at the time of calibration and values of bright and dark cells inside of a 2D symbol.
+Measurement of reflectance of bright and dark cells inside of a 2D symbol.
+Comparison is made between the values measured at the time of calibration and the values of bright cells.
+Measurements not more than 5% are regarded as failed.
 Measurement of symmetry to the X/Y axes for each cell within the 2D symbol.
 Calculation of cord words after correction of errors due to 2D symbol damage.
-Fixed pattern damage 2D modulation Grid Non Uniformity Reference Decoding Testing whether damages of finder pattern, quiet zone, and clock pattern within a symbol have influence on reading performance. ether Measurement of finder readability of a et zone, symbol.
-Measuring the degree of mbol separation of dark and bright cells in the whole range of Measurement of deployment error in individual cells to symbol grid.
+Fixed pattern damage 2D modulation Grid Non Uniformity Reference Decoding Testing whether damages of finder pattern, quiet zone, and clock pattern within a symbol have influence on reading performance.
+Measurement of readability of a symbol.
+Measuring the degree of separation of dark and bright cells in the whole range of the symbol using a global threshold.
+Measurement of deployment error in individual cells to symbol grid.
 Testing whether a symbol can be decoded.
 If it cannot be decoded, additional information will not be returned.